akopcz2/image-prefixr/readme.md

-#Simple image pre-fixer if your project requires you to rename images.
+#Simple image pre-fixer if your project requires you to prefix your images.

 >Run this to rename all your images instead of doing this in image editing software like photoshop.